danielhaslam/Contoso_Sales_Analysis/README.md

 ### 1. How does customer Lifetime Value (LTV) vary across the dataset?

+For this and the next question, customer-associated trends are the main focus.
+For this purpose, the view `sales_customer_data` was produced to extract relevant customer details.
+The associated SQL query offers further detail on this view, and can be found [here](https://github.com/danielhaslam/Contoso_Sales_Analysis/blob/main/project_views/1_sales_customer_data.sql).

 Here, the general distribution of LTVs were considered.
 Firstly, it was desired to see how customers contributed to the company revenue as a function of their status as a low spender and a high spender.
 Lower (LQ) and upper (UQ) quartile LTV values came at $2,693 and $10,946 respectively, and customers were segmented according to these values:
 - Low: LTV less than the LQ.
 - Medium: LTV greater than the LQ, less than the UQ.